Ryu Ga Gotoku Studio

 Since Yakuza 3, they were referred to as Sega's CS1 team, all the way up to Yakuza: Dead Souls.
 The first game to use the RGG logo was Binary Domain in Japan, released in February 2012.
 Eventually, the RGG Studio's logo became used consistently and the way they brand themselves and give themselves an identity of their own.

-According to studio head Masayoshi Yokoyama, the studio is not a company organization but rather a "concept" or a "production team".
-Nevertheless, the studio's logo and name have become more recognizable internationally, and the logo has been used consistently.
+The current iteration of the logo was introduced during the announcement of the western release of Yakuza Kiwami 2 in 2018.
+The studio's logo and name have become recognizable internationally for Sega as a whole.